bloxstreet/support/docs/hr-information/group-shouts-and-formats.md

 `You continue to have access to moderator commands.
 Always hide your commands by prefacing them with /e or by using the command bar by clicking '.
 Use these commands responsibly!`

-`Lastly, you are now able to train LRs at the Training Center.
-The training times can be found in the staff room.
-Be sure to join the communications server for the Training Guide.`

 `Please rejoin to claim your new rank!
 Keep up the excellent work!`